Josip Vilfan: Influence and legacy

 In the 1920s, Vilfan was a highly influential figure among Slovene liberals, especially in the Slovenian Littoral.
 Between 1921 and 1928, he was the editor of the journal Pravni vestnik ("The Legal Herald"), which was one of the most important journals for legal theory in South Slavic languages.
 The legal theorist Boris Furlan was the most renowned of Vilfan's collaborators.

 In the 1930s, Vilfan's positions towards the minority question came under severe criticism by the more radical exponents of the Slovene minority in Italy, especially by the emigre circles in Yugoslavia around Lavo Čermelj and Ivan Marija Čok, who opted for a "territorial solution", that is the annexation of Istria, Trieste and the Slovenian Littoral to Yugoslavia.
 His views were also rejected by the militant organization TIGR, which adopted a strategy of violent confrontation with the Fascist regime.
 During World War II, his positions were publicly rejected by the Communist-led Liberation Front of the Slovenian People.

 A street in Piran and one in Nova Gorica have been named after him.

 Family life

 Vilfan came from an influential family of Trieste Slovenes.
 His nephew Sergij Vilfan was a renowned historian.
 His son Draško Vilfan became a famous physician.
 His son Joža Vilfan became a Communist activist, and later an influential Yugoslav diplomat.
-His grandson Jernej Vilfan is a novelist and essayist.
+His grandson Jernej Vilfan was a novelist and essayist.